awslabs/aws-data-api-python-sdk/README.md

 ## Calling Client Methods

-You can call any of the [client methods](PythonClientCallingMethods) directly, without considering authentication & authorisation, or HTTP.
+You can call any of the [client methods](PythonClientCallingMethods) directly, without considering authentication & authorisation, or HTTP methods and paths.